cyber-org/brute-force-online/README.md

 # common-passwords
-This is a list of 100 commonly used passwords and 10 commonly used usernames used for CYBER.ORG's Brute Force Online Lab
+This is a list of 100 commonly used passwords used for CYBER.ORG's Brute Force Online Lab